 The first ingredient in memory enhancement, nutritionally, is water.
 Drinking more water is such a common problem that they make apps just to help you track your water intake.

 Just like water, fats also make up a large portion of our brain.
 Fats feed our brain slow burning energy that allow it to function at optimum levels.
-So for memory enhancement, finding the proper balance of good fat in your diet makes a difference.
+For memory enhancement, finding the proper balance of good fat, alongside fruits and vegetables, in your diet makes a difference.

-This doesn’t mean that you have to chug a gallon of fish oil.
+This doesn’t mean that you have to chug a gallon of fish oil to get your daily dose of omega-3 fatty acids.
 You can start simply by reorganizing what you eat and observe the mental clarity you find.
-Instead of carbs for breakfast, just try eggs and bacon.
+Instead of carbs for breakfast, just add in some eggs.
 Instead of a refined sugar snack in the afternoon, substitute it with a handful of nuts.

 If supplements are interesting to you for memory enhancement, the best course of action is to research your options.
 Look for blind and double blind studies if you want supplements with measured, unbiased results.